Anthony Burgess

 Composer:

-‘I wish people would think of me as a musician who writes novels, instead of a novelist who writes music on the side’ Anthony Burgess
+‘I wish people would think of me as a musician who writes novels, instead of as a novelist who writes music on the side’ — Anthony Burgess

-Burgess was a talented and prolific composer who wrote over 250 musical works during a compositional career that spanned more than 60 years.
+Burgess was a talented and prolific composer who wrote over 250 musical works during a musical career that spanned more than 50 years.

-Burgess wrote music across many genres and in many styles.
+He wrote music across many genres and in many styles.
 His oeuvre includes symphonies, concertos, opera and musicals, chamber music including a great deal of work for solo piano, as well as a ballet suite, music for film, occasional pieces, songs and much more.
-As the conductor, composer and writer Paul Phillips has noted in his recent study of Burgess’s music, A Clockwork Counterpoint (2010), ‘his eclectic and ebullient style draws upon classical as well as jazz and popular music.
-Grounded in the tradition of tonality that spans the Baroque period through late 19th-century Romanticism and early 20th-century French Impressionism, Burgess’s music is strongly influenced by the works of Debussy and the English school of Elgar, Delius, Holst, Walton, and Vaughan Williams’.
+As writer Paul Phillips writes in his study of Burgess’s music, A Clockwork Counterpoint, ‘his eclectic and ebullient style draws upon classical as well as jazz and popular music.
+Grounded in the tradition of tonality that spans the Baroque period through late 19th-century Romanticism and early 20th-century French Impressionism, Burgess’s music is strongly influenced by the works of Debussy and the English school of Elgar, Delius, Holst, Walton, and Vaughan Williams.’

-Burgess writes at length about his musical development in the first volume of his autobiography, Little Wilson and Big God, recalling attending regular concerts with his pub-pianist father, and remembering especially the premiere of Constant Lambert’s Rio Grande at the Free Trade Hall in Manchester.
-Burgess also recounts hearing Debussy’s Prélude à l’après-midi d’un faune on the radio in early 1929.
-Suffering from colourblindness, Burgess claims that “My impaired colour sense was already finding, in the quiet impact of Debussy’s orchestra, an auditory compensation.”
+Burgess writes about his development as a musician in the first volume of his autobiography, Little Wilson and Big God.
+He recalls that he attended regular concerts with his father, and he remembers the world premiere of Constant Lambert’s Rio Grande at the Free Trade Hall in Manchester in 1929.
+He also recounts hearing Debussy’s Prélude à l’après-midi d’un faune on the radio in the 1920s.
+Suffering from colour-blindness, Burgess claims that ‘My impaired colour sense was already finding, in the quiet impact of Debussy’s orchestra, an auditory compensation.’

-Burgess became a competent if not a concert pianist, favouring large chords, jazz sounds and rhythms, and developed an ear for standards.
-He wrote music throughout his teens and while studying English literature at Manchester University, producing among other works choral pieces, settings of Eliot and Pound for chamber ensembles, and a draft of Dr Faustus, a projected one-act opera.
-All of these early compositions are now lost, and it is not clear how many of them were in fact completed: the only source for many of Burgess’s pieces is his list of them in This Man and Music, his musical autobiography.
+Burgess became a competent pianist, favouring large chords, jazzy sounds and rhythms, and he developed a fondness for jazz standards.
+He began to write music while he was at school, and he continued while he was a student at Manchester University (1937-40), producing short choral works, settings of T.S.
+Eliot and Ezra Pound, and a draft of Doctor Faustus, a projected one-act opera.
+All of these early compositions are now presumed to be lost, and it is not clear how many of them were in fact completed.
+The only source for many of Burgess’s pieces is a list he compiled in 1982 for This Man and Music, his musical autobiography.

-During the 1939-45 war, Burgess was musical director of the 54th Division Entertainment Section of the British Army, arranging many pieces for dance band.
-In 1945 he wrote a Sonata for Violincello and Piano in G Minor which has recently been discovered in the archives at the Burgess Foundation.
-By some years this is the earliest surviving complete work by Burgess.
+During the 1939-45 war, Burgess was a pianist in the 54th Division Entertainment Section of the British Army, arranging many pieces for dance band.
+In 1945 he wrote a Sonata for Violincello and Piano in G Minor which is his earliest surviving completed work.

-Burgess’s career as a writer developed after the war while he worked as a teacher in England, Malaya and Brunei, but alongside this he continued to write music including orchestral works, chamber pieces, settings of Eliot, Auden and Shakespeare, and pieces for the piano.
-Beginning in the 1960s he began to write music for film, television and the theatre, including a musical version of Shakespeare’s life, music for a television series about Moses starring Burt Lancaster (Burgess’s music was turned down by producer Lew Grade), and the incidental music for a successful production of Cyrano de Bergerac, using his translation, in Minneapolis.
+His career as a writer developed after the war while he was working as a teacher in England, Malaya and Brunei.
+Alongside this he continued to write music including orchestral works, chamber pieces, settings of Eliot, Auden and Shakespeare’s songs, and small pieces for the piano.
+From the late 1960s he began to write music for film, television and theatre, including a musical version of Shakespeare’s life, music for a television series about Moses starring Burt Lancaster (Burgess’s music was turned down by producer Lew Grade), and incidental music for a successful production of Cyrano de Bergerac, using his own translation, at the Guthrie Theater in Minneapolis.

-Symphony No. 3 in C (1974-75), commissioned and performed by the University of Iowa Symphony Orchestra, was the first public presentation of an orchestral work by Burgess.
-He said of the performance: ‘I had written over 30 books, but this was the truly great artistic moment […] I wished my father had been present.
+Symphony in C (1975), commissioned and performed by the University of Iowa Symphony Orchestra, was the first public presentation of an orchestral work by Burgess.
+He said of the performance: ‘I had written over 30 books, but this was the truly great artistic moment.
+I wished my father had been present.
 It would have been a filial fulfilment of his own youthful dreams.’
-Burgess began composing with renewed vigour, by 1980 completing (amongst other works) a piano concerto, a violin concerto, chamber pieces based on his character Enderby and Eliot’s The Waste Land, and a ballet suite for orchestra based on the life of Shakespeare.
-Blooms of Dublin, a musical based on Joyce’s Ulysses was completed in 1982, Joyce’s centenary, and broadcast twice on radio.
-In 1986 Burgess reworked his novel A Clockwork Orange as ‘a play with music’, with incidental pieces based on Beethoven and ending with ‘a man bearded like Stanley Kubrick playing, in exquisite counterpoint, ‘Singin’ In The Rain’ on a trumpet’ being kicked off the stage by the other actors.
+Burgess began composing with renewed vigour, completing (among other works) a piano concerto, a violin concerto, chamber pieces based on the poems of F.X.
+Enderby and T.S.
+Eliot’s The Waste Land, a song cycle based on four poems by D.H.
+Lawrence, and a ballet suite for orchestra themed around the life of William Shakespeare.

-Commercially available recordings include The Piano Music of Anthony Burgess (2015), played by Richard Casey and released by Prima Facie; The Man and His Music, an anthology including four recorder pieces by Burgess, played by John Turner and Harvey Davies and released by Métier; and Orchestral Music, including the pieces Mr W.S.Marche pour une révolution and Mr Burgess’s Almanack played by the Brown University Orchestra and released by Naxos.
+Commercial recordings include The Piano Music of Anthony Burgess (2015), performed by Richard Casey and released by Prima Facie; The Man and His Music, an anthology including four recorder pieces by Burgess, played by John Turner and Harvey Davies, released by Métier; and Orchestral Music, including the pieces Mr W.S.Marche pour une révolution and Mr Burgess’s Almanack, played by Brown University Orchestra and released by Naxos.

-Burgess’s sequence of 24 Preludes and Fugues was recorded by Stephane Ginsburgh and released by Naxos on their Grand Piano label in 2018.
+Burgess’s sequence of 24 Preludes and Fugues was recorded by Stephane Ginsburgh and released by Naxos on the Grand Piano label in 2018.
+You can hear an informative podcast about this recording here.

 There have been performances of Burgess’s music all over the world since his death in 1993.
-With a growing number of high-profile recordings and radio broadcasts in recent years, it is clear that attention is now being paid to this important aspect of Burgess’s creative life.
+With a growing number of high-profile recordings, radio broadcasts and performances by professional orchestras in recent years, it is clear that more attention is now being paid to this important aspect of Burgess’s creative life.

-Scores of many of Burgess’s works can be found on our music pages.
+A selection of scores of musical works by Anthony Burgess can be found on our music pages.